 Schools and childcare providers should have clear procedures in place for protecting children at risk of radicalisation.
 These procedures may be set out in existing safeguarding policies.
 It is not necessary for schools and childcare settings to have distinct policies on implementing the Prevent duty.
-General safeguarding principles apply to keeping children safe from the risk of radicalisation as set out in the relevant statutory guidance, Working together to safeguard children (2015) and https://assets.publishing.service.gov.uk/government/uploads/system/uploads/system/uploads/attachment_data/file/912592/Keeping_children_safe_in_education_Sep_2020.pdf.
+General safeguarding principles apply to keeping children safe from the risk of radicalisation as set out in the relevant statutory guidance, Working together to safeguard children (2015) and https://assets.publishing.service.gov.uk/media/66d7301b9084b18b95709f75/Keeping_children_safe_in_education_2024.pdf

-Guardians and Homestay providers should understand when it is appropriate to make a referral to the Channel programme and advice may be sought at any time from the DSL kevin@oxfordguardians.com Tel 24 hours: 01604859331 or the DDSL Tel 24 hours 07437 195385 lexi@oxfordguardians.com.
+Guardians and Homestay providers should understand when it is appropriate to make a referral to the Channel programme and advice may be sought at any time from the DSL kevin@oxfordguardians.com or the DDSL lexi@oxfordguardians.com; Tel 24 hours: 01604859331 or Tel 24 hours emergency 07800804041